Duamelo/ayajs/documentation/docs/entities/image.md

 </style>

 <body>
-<b>Specifications : </b>  aya.Image is a method that takes six (05) parameters as arguments like shown in this table:
+<b>Specifications : </b>  aya.image is a method that takes nine (09) parameters as arguments (but only 06 are required) like shown in this table:
 <table class='table_1'>
     <thead>
     <tr class="thead-row">